datreant/MDSynthesis/docs/api_sims.rst

 UniverseDefinition
 ``````````````````
-The class :class:`mdsynthesis.limbs.UniverseDefinition` is the interface used by a Sim to
+The class :class:`mdsynthesis.metadata.UniverseDefinition` is the interface used by a Sim to
 define its :class:`MDAnalysis.Universe`.

-.. autoclass:: mdsynthesis.limbs.UniverseDefinition
+.. autoclass:: mdsynthesis.metadata.UniverseDefinition
     :members:
     :inherited-members: